MarioMingarro/ClimaRep/README.md

 ```
 <img src="man/figures/F_5.jpeg" alt="cont_rep" width="600">

-*Figure 5: Example continuous Mahalanobis distance raster for Pol_1.
-Darker shades indicate areas with climate conditions more similar to Pol_1.*
+*Figure 5: Example of continuous Mahalanobis distance raster for Pol_1.
+Darker shades indicate cells with climate conditions more similar to Pol_1.*

 3. The `Representativeness` subfolder contains the **binary representativeness** rasters (`.tif`) for each input `polygon`, based on the threshold (`th`) applied to the raw Mahalanobis distance.
 Cells are coded 1 for represented and 0 for not represented.